kurapica/IGAS/Loop/README.md

 enum
 ====

-enum is used to defined new value types with enumerated values, normally it would be used as the property's type, and when the object's property is changed, it'll be used to validate the new value.
+enum is used to defined new value types with enumerated values.

 Here is an example to show how to use create a new enum type :